Saskatchewan Highway 14: Route description

 Highway 14 ends signage in Downtown Saskatoon.

-Highway 14 runs from Alberta's Highway 13 at the Saskatchewan–Alberta border near Macklin, Saskatchewan, east to Idylwyld Drive in Downtown Saskatoon.

-As Highway 14 approaches Saskatoon, it is met by the northern terminus of Highway 7 and it opens up into a four-lane highway for the remaining 6.7 km.
+As Highway 14 approaches Saskatoon, it enters the Blairmore Sector, is met by the northern terminus of Highway 7, and opens up into a four-lane highway for the remaining 6.7 km.
 East of the intersection with Highway 7, Highway 14 enters into at partial cloverleaf interchange at Circle Drive, Saskatoon's ring road.
 Continuing east from Circle Drive, Highway 14 runs concurrently with 22nd Street W until its eastern terminus at Idylwyld Drive (Highway 11).
 22nd Street W continues as 22nd Street E.

 History

 Prior to 1976, Highway 14 ran the width of the province, continuing east from Saskatoon to the Manitoba border where it transitioned to PTH 4.
 In 1970, the portion of Highway 14 east of Saskatoon was made part of the Yellowhead Highway along with the section of Highway 5 running west of Saskatoon.
 Six years later, in 1976, these two sections were re-designated as Highway 16 so that the Yellowhead Highway would carry one number through the four Western provinces (Manitoba would follow suit the next year, redesignating PTH 4 to PTH 16).